 Unweighted chess sets refer to chess pieces that are very light.
-Most players do not like these chess pieces because of their instability and they feel very light in the player’s hand when moving them.
+Most players do not like these chess pieces because of their instability and their very light feel in the player’s hand when moving them.

 Why it is Important to Consider Weight When Buying a Chessboard